nigelrmtaylor/susanne-and-nigel-website-2022/content/en/events.md

 <google-map name="beer-and-pizza-map" width=440 height="300" float-right></google-map>

 On Thursday evening, we will host an informal 'Beer & Pizza' evening to give people time to get to know each other before the main events of Friday begin.
-This will likely be held in one of the restaurants by the port.
-We will let you know the details when we know them.
+This will be held in La Belle Escale, one of the restaurants by the port from 7:30 until 22:30.

 ## Friday